-(3) Value computed based on the difference between \$15.00, which is the mid-point of the range listed on the front cover of this prospectus, and the exercise price for each option accelerated.
+(3) Value computed based on the difference between \$8.00, the initial public offering price, and the exercise price for each option accelerated.

 (4) No values have been included for Mr. Lea because he commenced his employment with us on May 21, 2007 and did not have any stock options by which to value this benefit as of the assumed termination or change in control date of December 29, 2006.